Lelit Mara Review: How cool is it?

-I’ll mention here at the start that the Mara T is marginally more expensive than the X. This difference is a little surprising as the latter is newer and arguably more advanced.
-But at under $100, the price difference probably isn’t enough to base a decision on.
+I’ll mention here at the start that the now discontinued Mara T is marginally more expensive than the X. This difference is a little surprising as the latter is newer and arguably more advanced.

 If you want to make a shot of espresso and steam milk simultaneously, you can opt for a machine with a heat exchange boiler or a dual boiler machine with separate boilers for brewing and streaming (2).
 Heat exchange boilers are popular because they are more compact and less expensive than dual boilers.
 But the main downside is that they are notoriously more problematic when it comes to achieving temperature stability.

 Both the MaraT and the MaraX were engineered to tackle this problem, and both do it in different ways.
 With the PL62T, a PID is used to control the traditional pressure stat’s temperature.

 You’ll be able to set the temperature of the steam boiler digitally, which also allows you to modulate steam pressure.

 While there is some debate about how much value a PID adds to an HX machine, it seems clear that temperature stability is somewhat improved (3).
 Indeed, this is a common tactic you’ll see used by many top manufacturers.
 Profitec, ECM, and Rocket all have a heat exchanger machine with PID.
 And as a bonus, solid-state PIDs last longer than the mechanical pressure stats.